Halothamnus glaucus: Morphology

 Halothamnus glaucus is a sub-shrub up to 1 m high, with blueish-green pale-striped branches.
 The leaves are half-terete, fleshy, linear and up to 50 mm long and 0,7-2,0 mm wide.
-The bracts and bracteoles of the lower flowers are resembling the leaves, the bracts having basally wide membraneous margins.
+The bracts and bracteoles of the lower flowers resemble the leaves, the bracts having basally wide membraneous margins.
 The flowers are 3,5-5,0 mm long with lanceolate-oval tepals, the stigmas are rounded at their tip.
-The winged fruit is 11–17 mm in diameter, their wings inserting in or something below the middle.
+The winged fruit is 11–17 mm in diameter, its wings inserted in or something below the middle.
 The tube of the fruit is broadly cylindric, often dilated to its base, its bottom with circular-oval pits.

 The species comprises three subspecies: subsp. glaucus, glabrous, and the stamen filaments 0,6-0,9 mm wide; subsp. hispidulus, densely hairy, and the stamen filaments only 0,5-0,7 mm wide; and subsp. tianschanicus with truncate stigmas.